 In 1977 Miyazaki returned to Japan as coach of the Belgian Karate team, at the 2nd IAKF World Championships held in Tokyo.
 The Belgian kata team consisting of Sergio Gneo, Dirk Heene and Bruno Lorefice came second behind the Japanese team in the team kata event.
-The result was testament to how far Belgium Karate had come in such a short time.
+The result was a testament to how far Belgium Karate had come in such a short time.

 Following the World Championships Miyazaki remained in Japan.
 In 1978 he was awarded his 7th Dan.
 He returned to Belgium to continue his work.

 In 1985 Miyazaki appointed his longtime student, Sergio Gneo, as Assistant Chief Instructor of the Belgium Karate Federation.

 In 1987 the Shotokan world was rocked when Miyazaki’s mentor, Masatoshi Nakayama, died.
 The following years saw much infighting between the different factions within the JKA.
 Highly respected by his peers, some members of the JKA wanted him to return to Japan and be a part of the new JKA.
 However, not being a political animal, he decided to stay in Belgium and continue to build the JKA’s presence in the country.

 Miyazaki was diagnosed with a stomach condition in the early part of 1992.
 In May of that year, he underwent an operation for the condition.
 Remarkably, he was back in the dojo training and teaching four weeks later.